Pennsylvania needs more homes

 Working Pennsylvanians cannot find housing options that meet their needs & their budgets.
 There is a better way.

-Working Pennsylvanians need more housing options.
+Working Pennsylvanians need more housing choices.

 Pennsylvania is facing a severe shortage of housing all across the Commonwealth that is harming our economy and the livelihood of our communities.